greatBigDot/NeuralNet/README.md

 # NeuralNet
-An attempt to create a rudimentary neural network.
+This is an attempt to create a rudimentary neural network.